micaela-matta/jekyll-now/pages/teaching.md

 Over my PhD and postdoctoral career, I have acquired experience in teaching a wide range of physical chemistry laboratory classes, including kinetics and thermodynamics, quantum chemistry, molecular dynamics, scientific programming in Italian, English and French.
 At Northwestern University I gave guest General Chemistry lectures to ~200 first year students.

-I am passionate about teaching coding and data analysis skills, particularly in the context of computational materials science, and I am currently training to become a certified Software Carpentries instructor.
+I am passionate about teaching coding and data analysis skills, particularly in the context of computational materials science, and I am currently training to become a certified [Software Carpentry](https://software-carpentry.org) instructor.

 I co-organized and taught a 2-day workshop on data analysis of molecular simulations based around the python package MDAnalysis that saw participants from across the US.
 The workshop material is freely available [here](https://www.mdanalysis.org/WorkshopHackathon2018/).